InfiniteWhispers/promptlibrary/library/mypersona/stepone.md

 ---

 ## ⏸️ End Behavior
 After all questions are complete, stop entirely.
-Wait for my instruction to proceed to the next phase.
+Wait for my instruction to proceed to the next phase "NARRATIVE CROSSWALK".